LanceLi1416/CSC309-Group-Project/INSTALL.md

 ## Django REST API Server

 This section guide is tailored for deploying the API server on a Raspberry Pi.
 The API server is written in Python 3.11 and uses the Django framework.
-The API server is deployed using the Apache web server and the gunicorn WSGI server.
+The API server is deployed using the Nginx web server and the gunicorn WSGI server.

 ### Setting Up the Raspberry Pi